No-maintenance microforestry

 Maryland law supports low-impact landscaping, which includes sustainable techniques that conserve water, reduce maintenance costs, prevent pollution, and enhance wildlife habitats.
 These methods include:

-• Bio-habitat gardens and other features designed to attract wildlife.
+• Bio-habitat gardens and microforests designed to attract wildlife.

-• Pollinator gardens that support bees, butterflies, and other pollinators.
+• Pollinator gardens that support bees, butterflies, and native pollinators.

-• Rain gardens that filter rainwater and prevent nutrient runoff.
+• Rain gardens that filter rainwater and prevent nutrient runoff into the Bay.

 • Xeriscaping, which reduces or eliminates the need for supplemental irrigation.